Last Updated: June 5, 2026

 Time estimates for Microsoft Project Exercises

-This entire page should take 4 hours and 48 minutes to complete.
+This entire Activity Workspace should take 5 hours and 25 minutes to complete.

 Figure 4.3 Planning Phase in Project Management.